Latin America

 Monument to the Revolution

 The Monument to the Revolution (Spanish: Monumento a la Revolución) is a mausoleum and monument commemorating the Mexican Revolution.
-Here, you can visit the museum that houses important artifacts, clothing, and documents from this significant event in Mexico.
+Here, you can visit the museum that houses essential artifacts, clothing, and documents from this significant event in Mexico.

 As if that were not enough, at the top, there is a coffee shop with an unimaginable panoramic view.
-Furthermore, at the top, there is a viewer that will make you tremble with excitement – you’ll be on top of Mexico City!
+Furthermore, at the top, a viewer will make you tremble with excitement – you’ll be on top of Mexico City!
 Check out our Mexico City Private Tour: Customize It with Guide & Driver Included (6h).

 Finca Don Porfirio: Coffee Shop